rstudio/rstudio-docker-products/README.md

 Docker images for RStudio Professional Products

-> [!NOTE]
+> [!IMPORTANT]
 > The new Posit container images at [posit-dev/images](https://github.com/posit-dev/images) are now generally available and replace this repository.
 >
-> - These images continue to be maintained during the transition.
+> - Posit will deprecate these images at the end of 2026.
+Version updates will continue until then.
+Please migrate to the Posit images.
-> - A deprecation date will be announced separately.
 >
 > See [Image Migration](#image-migration) for the mapping between current and new images.
 Questions and feedback are welcome on [GitHub Discussions](https://github.com/posit-dev/images/discussions).